positiondev/hworker/README.md

 can be created by a Haskell application or any application that can push JSON data structures of the right shape into a Redis queue.

+## Stability

+Not stable.
+This hasn't been used in production yet.
+Don't trust it!

 ## Overview

 To define jobs, you define whatever serialized representation of the